Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Bijection between -modules and Non-exceptional Routes

 By definition $M(w), M(w')$ are $\tau$-rigid whenever there does not exist a common substring $\sigma$ of $\widehat{w}, \widehat{w}'$ such that the arrows of $\widehat{w}$ incident to $\sigma$ are both outgoing while the arrows of $\widehat{w}'$ incident to $\sigma$ are both incoming.
 This means that there does not exist a common subpath $R_\sigma$ of $\widehat{R}, \widehat{R}'$ such that the arrows in $\widehat{R}$ ending and starting at $R_\sigma$ have weights 2 and 1 respectively while the arrows in $\widehat{R}'$ ending and starting at $R_\sigma$ have weights 1 and 2 respectively.
 This means that the routes $\widehat{R}, \widehat{R}'$ are coherent, see Definition~\ref{def:coherent}.
 This shows that if $M(w), M(w')$ are $\tau$-rigid then the routes $\widehat{R}, \widehat{R}'$ are coherent.
 The converse follows in the same way. \end{proof}

 \begin{theorem} Let $G$ be a full DAG with a fixed ample framing.
+The bijection $\phi$ from Theorem~\ref{routes-modules} induces a bijection

-There is a bijection between the set of maximal cliques of $G$ and the set of support $\tau$-tilting $\Lambda(G)$-modules. \end{theorem}
+between the set of maximal cliques of $G$ and the set of support $\tau$-tilting $\Lambda(G)$-modules. \end{theorem}

 \begin{proof} A maximal clique of $G$ is a maximal collection of pairwise coherent routes, and similarly a support $\tau$-tilting module is a collection of pairwise $\tau$-rigid modules.
-Thus, the result follows from Lemma~\ref{compatibility}. \end{proof}
+Thus, the result follows from Theorem~\ref{routes-modules} and Lemma~\ref{compatibility}. \end{proof}

 Let $\text{st}(\Lambda)$ denote the set of support $\tau$-tilting modules over an algebra $\Lambda$.
 It follows from \cite{AIR} that $\text{st}(\Lambda)$ for any finite dimensional algebra over an algebraically closed field has a poset structure.
 This poset structure is called the \emph{$\tau$-tilting poset for $\Lambda$}.
 In the case of gentle algebras this poset was described combinatorially in \cite{PPP}, and we will recall some relevant properties in the next section.
-The bijection of Theorem~\ref{maximal_cliques} implies that the dual graph of the DKK triangulation also inherits the corresponding poset structure.
-The Hasse diagram of the $\tau$-tilting poset is the dual graph of a simplicial complex called the $\tau$-tilting complex, and our results show that this complex is isomorphic to the DKK triangulation.
-The following theorem will be critical in our work.
+For now, we note that the Hasse diagram of the $\tau$-tilting poset is the dual graph of a simplicial complex called the \emph{$\tau$-tilting complex}.
+The following corollary now follows from the bijection $\Phi$ in Theorem~\ref{maximal_cliques}.